Legal & Definitions

 Definition

 A Non-Disclosure Agreement (NDA) is a legally binding contract that establishes a confidential relationship between two or more parties.
-The main purpose of an NDA is to protect sensitive information that is shared during business discussions, negotiations, or collaborations.
+In the context of government contracting, it mandates that the receiving party must protect the disclosing party's proprietary information from unauthorized access or disclosure.

-Key Components of an NDA:
+Key Components of an NDA

 Examples